machinelearningnuremberg/QuickTune/README.md

 # QuickTune
-## Quick-Tune: Quickly Learning Which Pre Trained Model to Fine Tune and How [ICLR2024]
+## Quick-Tune: Quickly Learning Which Pretrained Model to Finetune and How [ICLR2024]

 This repo contains the code for reproducing the main experiments in the **QuickTune** [paper](https://openreview.net/forum?id=tqh1zdXIra).